-Angela is founding Board member of Self Directed Support Scotland and her day job is Support Services Manager at Glasgow Centre for Inclusive Living where she manages three Support Teams in Glasgow, East Dunbartonshire and South Lanarkshire to support people with information and advice about SDS.
+Angela is founding Board member of Self Directed Support Scotland and interim Chair.
+Her day job is Support Services Manager at Glasgow Centre for Inclusive Living where she manages three Support Teams in Glasgow, East Dunbartonshire and South Lanarkshire to support people with information and advice about SDS.

 Angela is also a founding Board member and current Convenor of Glasgow Disability Alliance (GDA).
 She has been working in the field of disability equality and independent living for more than 30 years.
 She previously worked in social work and third sector organisations, promoting equality, rights and the participation of disabled people in society with the support they need to do this.

 As a disabled person I am passionate about organisations controlled and led by disabled people.

 In her spare time, Angela enjoys socialising, reading, spending time with family and has recently became a grandparent for the first time to a beautiful baby boy!

 Brenda Garrard has recently become a member of the SDSS management committee.

 Brenda has worked for PAMIS (Promoting a More Inclusive Society) since 2001 and is committed to improving the lives of people who have profound and multiple learning disabilities and their family carers.
 She has worked on a number of various projects with PAMIS and is presently the manager of the PAMIS Self-Directed Support (SDS) project.

 Enabling people with PMLD to access a life worth living is at the forefront of all PAMIS work.
 Self-directed Support and the ethos and vision behind SDS should enable all people with disabilities access to services that offer choice control and the necessary flexibility to not only receive appropriate care but to empower all to engage in society as valued citizens regardless of ability or disability.